opalj/JCG/README.md

 The project's structure and usage are explained in the following.

-## The Annotations Project
+## The Testcase Project
-The subproject `jcg_annotations` is test suite's s core project.
-It holds the test files as well as the annotations that are required to express the test case's expectations.
+The subproject `jcg_testcases` is test suite's s core project.
+It holds the test files along with the test cases extractor which is used to parse the test cases and compile them to jars.

+The project depends on `jcg_annotation` which contains the annotations that are required to express the test case's expectations.

 ### Annotating Test Expectations